Source of the Nile (board game)

-Source of the Nile is a board game published by Discovery Games in 1977 that simulates the exploration of Africa in the 19th century.
+Source of the Nile is a board game published by Discovery Games in 1978 that simulates the exploration of Africa in the 19th century.
 A second edition of the game was published by Avalon Hill in 1979.

 Description

 Source of the Nile is a board game for 1–6 players in which the players take on the roles of 19th-century European explorers in Africa.
 The object of the game is to organize an expedition to Africa, make an important discovery, return to Europe to publish a report, then organize another expedition.

 Components

-The original Discovery edition had a color map, more than 400 counters, a deck of 48 Disaster cards and a 26-page rulebook.
+The original Discovery Games edition had a color map, more than 400 counters, a deck of 48 Disaster cards and a 26-page rulebook.

 Set up

 Each player must choose a profession; the number of points a player gains for particular discoveries will vary depending on their choice: